Divorce Lawyers Claiming $600,000 on Prince’s Estate

 The answer will differ from case to case, depending on factors such as whether the divorce is uncontested or contested, and whether there are assets to be shared.
 The true cost of divorce can be much higher once other considerations are taken into account, such as the cost of dividing assets, finding new accommodation and legal fees.

-Our Divorce Lawyers offer Fixed Fee Divorce for £300 including VAT for uncontested divorce cases in England & Wales.
+Our Divorce Lawyers offer fixed fee services for uncontested divorce cases in England & Wales.
 We also offer Fixed Fee Divorce Financial Orders such as Consent Orders and Clean Break Orders.

 For contested divorce cases we offer a Fixed Divorce Lawyer hourly rate starting from £210 per hour including VAT.